-Dr. Anu A. Gokhale is a Distinguished Professor and Coordinator of the Computer Systems Technology program at Illinois State University (ISU).
-She has completed thirty years as faculty and has received several College and University research, teaching and service awards.
-Gokhale was named Fulbright Distinguished Chair in STEM+C at the University of Pernambuco, Brazil, 2016-17; was a Faculty Fellow in Israel and Fulbright Specialist in Cybersecurity at Gujarat Technological University, India in summer 2017; and a Visiting Professor in College of Business at Shandong University in Jinan, China during spring 2017 where she focused on data analytics and e-commerce.
-Her achievements encompass extensively cited refereed publications; groundbreaking externally funded research supported by a continuous stream for 20 years of grants from state and federal agencies including the National Science Foundation; and elevation of the ISU student experience through excellence in teaching, mentorship, and the creation of opportunities for students to get involved in research.
-The current NSF funded project is in Computing Education for the 21st Century.
+Dr. Anu A. Gokhale is currently a Professor and Chair of the Department of Computer Information Systems at St. Augustine’s University.
+She is scheduled to visit Cairo University in Egypt during March 2022 as Fulbright Specialist in Big Data Applications.
+She is a Distinguished Professor Emerita and a Former Coordinator of the Computer Systems Technology program at Illinois State University (ISU).
+Gokhale has completed thirty years as faculty and has received several College and University research, teaching and service awards.
+Gokhale was named Fulbright Distinguished Chair in STEM+C in Brazil, 2016-17; was a Faculty Fellow in Israel and Fulbright Specialist in Cybersecurity in India during summer 2017.
+As a Visiting Professor in College of Business at Shandong University in Jinan, China in spring 2017, her focus was on data science and e-commerce.
+Her achievements encompass extensively cited refereed publications; ground-breaking externally funded research supported by a continuous 20-year stream of grants from state and federal agencies including the National Science Foundation; and elevation of the ISU student experience through excellence in teaching, mentorship, and the creation of opportunities for students to get involved in research.
 Originally from India, she has a master’s in physics‒electronics from the College of William & Mary, and a doctorate from Iowa State University.